PyO3/maturin/Readme.md

 get_42 = "get_fourtytwo:DummyClass.get_42"
 ```

-pyo3-pack can only build packages for installed python versions, so you might need to use e.g. deadsnakes or docker for building.
+pyo3-pack can only build packages for installed python versions, so you might want to use e.g. deadsnakes or docker for building.

 ### Build